-I completely understand where you’re coming from.
-When I brought my daughter home from the hospital, I viewed so many things in my house with new, fresh eyes.
-Suddenly, things I had never given much thought to before like bookshelves and outlets seemed sinister.
-Everything seemed like a potential threat.
+Bringing a baby home can change the way you view so many things in your house.
+Suddenly, things you have never given much thought to before like bookshelves and outlets can seem sinister and like a potential threat.

-Every 24 minutes, a falling television or tipping furniture sends a child to the emergency room (source).
+You are not wrong to worry.
+Every 24 minutes, a falling television or tipping furniture sends a child to the emergency room.

 Common Injuries In the Home

 Babies are so sweet and innocent.
 They never go looking for trouble, but they learn, in part, by exploration.
 They’re curious about the world around them.
 And at that age, they spend more time at home than any other place.